gurditsingh/hydeout/_posts/2020-07-15-scala-trait.md

 ---
-title: "Scala Traits — Let’s mix it up"
+title: "Scala Days: Traits — Let’s mix it up"
 layout: post
 excerpt: "A trait provides code reusability in Scala by offering the possibility of mixing it into classes thus allowing code reusability."
 last_modified_at: 2020-07-15T10:20:01-02:00